sotonteG/SotonteG/README.md

 - 👯 Some of my hobbies and interests include: reading, coloring, playing with my two cats, and going out with my family.
 - 🤔 I hope to gain some experience in coding because of my future goals of futrhering my education.
 - 💬 I also have a previous experience with coding, specifically with HTML.
-- 📫 I learned HTML in the 7th grade, but never picked coding up again, until now.
+- 📫 I learned HTML in the 7th grade.
+I never picked coding up again, until now.
 - 😄 How to reach me: sotonteg1@gmail.com
 - ⚡ Fun fact: I'm a big cat lover!
 I have two cats
 - My favorite site is pinterest: https://www.pinterest.com/fairymmmhrb/_created/